 A nice solid 5.

-Notes: I wrote the recipe for 4 but I only do 3 (as you can see in the pictures) This obviously can be easily scaled to the amount you need.
-The original recipe made enough spice mixture for 8 so that is cut in half from the original.
+Notes: I wrote the recipe for four, but I only do 3 (as you can see in the pictures) This obviously can be easily scaled to the amount you need.
+The original recipe made enough spice mixture for eight, so that is cut in half from the original.

 Since this is a thick burger, you can not get it done properly just over direct heat.
-You need some indirect time to finish and get to the desire temperature.
-Health warning: do not consumer or serve ground meat that has not been cooked to 165.
+You need some indirect time to finish and get to the desired temperature.
+Health Warning: do not consume or serve ground meat that has not been cooked to 165.

 Preheat grill by turning one side to maximum and leave the other side off.
 Of course, clean and oil grates.

-Mix 1 teaspoon each of coarse salt, pepper, garlic powder and onion powder.
-Mix 2 pounds of a good burger (80-85%) with 3 tablespoons of your favorite BBQ sauce, 1 teaspoon of coarse salt and 1 teaspoon pepper.
+Mix 1 teaspoon each of coarse salt, pepper, garlic powder, and onion powder.
+Mix 2 pounds of a good burger (80-85%) with three tablespoons of your favorite BBQ sauce, one teaspoon of coarse salt and one teaspoon pepper.
 Mix just enough to combine and distribute.